 South Korea Starts Here

 It’s taken me many years to put this Korea itinerary together.
-As I described in my recent South Korea photo post, it wasn’t until my latest visit to Korea—my fourth—that I finally ventured outside of Seoul and Busan.
+As I described in my popular South Korea photo post, it wasn’t until my latest visit to Korea—my fourth—that I finally ventured outside of Seoul and Busan.

 The good news about the years between my troupe of trips, of course, is the perspective they have given me.
 In addition to curating a satisfying list of things to do in Korea, I’ll intersperse anecdotes about the experiences that have led me to make my choices, as well as the underlying emotional insights.

 To be sure, the next couple dozen paragraphs might read more like a Korea travel blog than a comprehensive guide, though I promise you they’re as practically helpful (I’ll help you decide the best time to visit Korea or how many days in South Korea you should spend, for example) as they are entertaining.